jgrassler/talks/monasca-onboarding/src/main.md

 <!--

-## Running integration (tempest) tests in Devstack
+## Running Integration (Tempest) Tests in Devstack

-Our tempest tests are also standard OpenStack fare:
+Our Tempest tests are also standard OpenStack fare:

 Before you deploy Devstack, enable the Monasca tempest plugin in your `local.conf`: